The 10 Best Cursor Competitors and Alternatives in 2026

 Bottom line

-GitHub Copilot suits enterprises that use Microsoft or GitHub and want AI-assisted code without changing their existing workflows.
-It may not fit teams that want to avoid vendor lock-in.
+GitHub Copilot is best for teams that use Microsoft or GitHub and want AI-assisted code without changing their existing workflows.
+It’s not a good fit if you don’t use GitHub for version control.

 4. Windsurf